hypo69/hypo/docs/gemini/out/en/how_to/src/ai/tiny_troupe/TinyTroupe/tinytroupe/prompts/generate_person_factory.rst

         """

         #  (This section needs to be replaced with the actual code logic)
-        #  Example of basic filtering and formatting to illustrate the concept.
+        #  Example of basic filtering and formatting to illuStarte the concept.

         if not isinstance(broad_context, str) or not broad_context: return []